bweigel/ml_at_awslambda_pydatabln2018/README.md

 All the ML frameworks in Python are quite heavy weight when it comes to size.
 However for individual lambda deployments (not as part of a cloudformation stack) there is a hard filesize limit of 50 MB enforced by AWS.
 This is not only because AWS wants to srew with you, but because it wants developers to build apps with the highest performance.
 There are a couple of tricks to reduce the size of your deployment zip-file.
-See below and the resources section for more info.
+See below and the [resources section](https://github.com/bweigel/ml_at_awslambda_pydatabln2018#resources) for more info.

 If you deploy your function as part of a cloudformation stack (which the serverless framework does by default) this limit goes up to about 250 MB of ___unzipped___ code.
 I am not exactly sure what that means for the zip-file, but it is well above 50 MB.

 ### Things that can be optimized

+#### Omit 3rd tests for deployment

 Most libraries come bundled with their test-code, when installed.
 This test code might amount to up to 10% of the size of the package.
 However 3rd party test code will be rarely needed in production environments, so one can get rid of the tests.